 - 1. Akron Law is a Tier One Law School with full-time tuition around \$25,000, and part-time tuition around \$15,000 for both in-state and out-of-state students. - 2.
 Guaranteed Scholarships -- the scholarship that you receive from Akron Law is yours to keep so long as you are not academically dismissed. - 3.
 Exceptional bar passage rates.
-Akron Law ranked #1 in the state of Ohio for bar passage on the February 2015 administration of the Ohio Bar Exam.
-In fact, our bar passage rates consistently exceed the state average. - 4.
+Akron Law bar pass rates consistently exceed the state average. - 4.
 Exceptional job placement rates.
 Over 90% of Akron Law graduates are employed within 9 months of graduation. - 5.
 Akron Law offers incredible flexibility.
 You can earn your law degree at your own pace.